RameshGKR/WCET-analysis-for-model-predictive-controllers/README.md

 10. Click Actions → Deploy to generate an integration library

 ### Customizations for embedded analysis
-*ALL THESE CUSTOMIZATIONS ARE SET UP TO WORK AS
+*ALL THESE CUSTOMIZATIONS ARE SET UP ALREADY, THIS SECTION IS ONLY TO HERE TO EXPLAIN HOW IT WORKS*
 #### Setting up the compiler wrapper
 During the build process, RapiTime will execute the commands specified by the Makefile.
 However, to analyze the executable, calls to the compiler are intercepted by a compiler wrapper.
 This wrapper is able to analyze the code and insert instrumentation points.